MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 You might not have to use proprietary technologies at all as the web has grown [capabilities](#bridging-the-gap-between-web-and-desktop-apps) to deal with file systems, video, audio, high-performing code, databases, USB, Bluetooth, and more.

-With a shared codebase between your website, mobile app, and desktop app (across operating systems), you cut down on development cost.
+With a shared codebase between your website, mobile app, and desktop app (across operating systems) you cut down on development cost.
 Your app can also be published on the [Microsoft Store](#the-microsoft-store), making it more familiar and trustworthy for Windows users to discover and install.

 Learn more about [how PWAs integrate on Windows][PwaWindowsUx].

 ## Bridging the gap between web and desktop apps